• Medellin Memorial Plaza pays tribute to life, service and sacrifice

 Medellin graduated from Boswell in 2000.
 Known as a good student who was interested in computers and business classes, he was a friendly, mild-natured young man who also was active in his church.
 According to his fellow platoon members, Marty could always be counted on and always made the best out of any bad situation.

 Medellin’s military honors include the Navy and Marine Corps Achievement Medal with add-on awards, two Gold Stars, a Combat Distinguished Service Award, and a Global War on Terrorism Expeditionary Medal.
-The USMC Marty Medellin Memorial Plaza at Boswell High School was designed in his honor to memorialize his service and contribution to the community and the nation.
+The USMC Cpl.
+Marty Medellin Memorial Plaza at Boswell High School was designed in his honor to memorialize his service and contribution to the community and the nation.
 The plaza was dedicated with a commemorative ceremony on Veterans Day, November 11, 2003.